graymalkin/graymalkin.github.io/blog/home-assistant-heating-controller/index.md

  - Two relays, one for each of my heating zones

 I did all the design in Eagle, the CAD files are available [here](https://github.com/graymalkin/esphome-heating-interface).
-They are provided without warantee, I'm not a qualified electrical/electronic engineer.
+They are provided without warrantee, I'm not a qualified electrical/electronic engineer.
 If your house burns down it's between you and your insurer.

 ## Relays